Cooking in The Keys

 Instructions

-• Heat 2 tablespoons of oil in a large heavy bottomed skillet over medium-high heat.
+• Heat 1 tablespoon olive oil in a large nonstick, cast iron, or stainless steel skillet over medium-high heat.

-• Spoon the lemon butter sauce over the fish, garnish with parsley, and serve with lemon wedges.
+• Spoon the sauce over the fish and serve with lemon wedges.

 Notes

-Cooking times: Thin white fillets will cook in 2-3 minutes per side.
-Thicker fish fillets, such as mahi mahi or swordfish, may need 4-5 minutes per side to finish cooking through.
+Thin white fish fillets usually cook in 2 to 3 minutes per side.
+Thicker fillets, such as mahi mahi or swordfish, may need 4 minutes per side.

-Storage: Store leftover fish in an airtight container in the refrigerator for up to 2 days.
-Reheat gently in a skillet with a little butter so it doesn’t dry out.
+Storage: Store leftover blackened fish in an airtight container in the refrigerator for up to 2 days.
+Reheat gently in a skillet over low heat with a little butter.

 Nutrition